+If you are just starting out, start off slow and choose a suitable exercise that you enjoy and can manage.
 Social activities, such as community yoga and taichi, can be doubly beneficial.
 Besides being a mood booster, group exercises can prevent social isolation – a risk factor that increases the likelihood of developing depressive symptoms among older adults.

 2. Build a support system

 A large proportion of Singaporeans aged 60 and older reported feeling lonely even when living with family.
 This is a worrying observation as loneliness is a common risk factor for depression and other health conditions.

 Caregivers must understand that mere physical presence does not equate to companionship or support for their loved one.
 Even for those living together with their loved ones, dedicating time to interact and engage our loved one is necessary for relationship building.

 One way we can support our loved ones with depression is to put in place a support system where family and friends are there for them on a regular basis.
 When interacting with them, it is also important to practice compassionate listening by encouraging them to open up and speak about their concerns, making it clear that you are there to listen without judgement and will always love, support and be there for them.

 Whether it is managing the care of a pet or simply watering the plants, entrusting our loved ones with a meaningful responsibility can help them rediscover their sense of purpose in life, which has proven to have a positive impact on mental health and well-being.